Switzerland star Xhaka relieved to avoid serious injury

 "We are very relieved that it is only a painful bone bruise - and very grateful that we were able to do an MRI scan late in the evening."

-While the midfielder is expected to be available for Switzerland's World Cup opener against Brazil on June 17, the SVF confirmed Xhaka will not be available for Sunday's friendly against Spain.
+While the midfielder is expected to be available for Switzerland's FIFA World Cup opener against Brazil on 18 June, the SVF confirmed Xhaka will not be available for Monday's (AEST) friendly against Spain.